-Although cash requirements will fluctuate based on the timing and extent of many factors, we believe that cash generated from operations, together with the liquidity provided by existing cash balances and credit facilities, will be sufficient to satisfy our liquidity requirements for the next 12 months.
+Although cash requirements will fluctuate based on the timing and extent of many factors, we believe that cash generated from operations, together with the liquidity provided by our existing cash balance and loan and security agreement, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
+Our future capital requirements will depend on many factors, including our rate of revenue growth, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing and introductions of new products and enhancements to existing products, the costs to ensure access to adequate manufacturing capacity, and the continuing market acceptance of our products.